-Ecstasy is a good example of a drug that can cause depression or anxiety, because chronic abuse of that particular drug leads to a permanent mood disorder.
+Ecstasy is a good example of a drug that can cause depression or anxiety because chronic abuse of that particular drug leads to a permanent mood disorder.

 The bottom line is that newly clean and sober addicts who suffer from co-occurring disorders require clinical, evidence-based care.
 And it’s hard to find the right care.
-Just going to a therapist who has no clue about substance abuse or just participating in a traditional peer recovery group might not be enough.
+Just going to a therapist who has no clue about substance abuse or only participating in a traditional peer recovery group might not be enough.

-Evidence-based practices include cognitive behavioral therapy (CBT) and motivational interviewing.
+Evidence-based practices include cognitive-behavioral therapy (CBT) and motivational interviewing.

-While they might have undergone a toxic relationship with a parent or partner, or are experiencing estrangement from a loved one, their negative feelings about the world are not based on reality.
+While they might have undergone a toxic relationship with a parent or partner or are experiencing estrangement from a loved one, their negative feelings about the world are not based on reality.

 CBT helps them change negative thinking into positive attitudes and behavior.
-Usually CBT is combined with psychotherapy, which allows the therapist to create an individualized treatment plan for each client.
+Usually, CBT is combined with psychotherapy, which allows the therapist to create an individualized treatment plan for each client.

 It is also important to remember that AA founder Bill Wilson suffered from depression.
 After he got sober, he searched for help outside the 12 steps.